-As you look into digital marketing, search engine optimization, and paid search advertising for your business website you will no doubt come across new terms and concepts.
+As you learn about digital marketing, search engine optimization, and paid search advertising for your business website you will no doubt come across new terms and concepts.
 An important one is “landing pages”.
 Figuring out how they fit into your strategy is a necessity as they will greatly increase your conversion rate of turning visitors into customers and clients.

 What is a Landing Page?

-With landing pages, distractions such as a header or footer or sidebar, may be removed or minimized making it more like a standalone page separate from the rest of the website.
+With landing pages, distractions such as a header, footer or sidebar may be removed or minimized making it more like a standalone page separate from the rest of the website.
 This is to ensure the visitor stays focused on the goal of the page.

 Common places you can find links to landing pages include:

 - Social Media Post

 Common actions found on landing pages that visitors can do include:

 Gather user information like names, email, and phone numbers to allow for further marketing at a later date.
 An example of this is newsletter signups.

 Purchasing a product or service right on the website.